omarelghandourr/internship-entry-assessment/programming-test.md

 ```

 ### 2. **Key Questions**
    - Are you able to directly create a new instance of `ObjectA`?
 Please explain your answer.

+### Solve:
+No, you cannot directly create an instance of class A because:

+It's marked as abstract in the diagram (<<abstract>>), and In Python, we enforce this using the ABC metaclass and @abstractmethod decorator

    - Given an instance of `ObjectC`, are you able to call the method `PrintMessage` defined in `ObjectB`?
 Please explain your answer.

+### Solve:
+ No, the method PrintName(message) in class B is private (indicated by __), which means it is not accessible from outside the class or by subclasses. however,, ObjectC defines its own public version of PrintName(message), which is the method that would be called.

    - Try to explain as many key features of object-oriented programming as you can find in this example.
+### Solve:
+Abstraction: Class A is abstract — it defines a method but doesn’t implement it.

+Inheritance: Classes B, C, and D build on class A.

+Encapsulation: Internal details like _name and __PrintName are hidden.

+Polymorphism: PrintName works differently in each subclass.

+Access Control: _name: protected and for __PrintName: private ,,, and PrintName: public in C and D

 ---